 But, if you can learn how to manage time as a teacher, you will last longer in a profession where fantastic people burn out faster than a sparkler candle on a birthday cake.

-So ideas to set boundaries around your time:
+Some ideas to set boundaries around your time include

 - if you have an office or classroom, close your door when you are working during your prep time or before/after school

 - if you don’t have an office, wear earphones to signal to your colleagues that you are working not chatting